-Developing clinical judgement skills in nursing students
+Developing clinical judgment skills in nursing students

 Critical thinking + clinical reasoning = strong clinical judgment

-To develop critical thinking skills, students must engage in activities that encourage analyzing, discriminating, information-seeking and open-mindedness.
+To develop critical thinking skills, students must engage in activities that encourage analyzing, discriminating, information-seeking, and open-mindedness.
 Critical thinking requires a student to think clearly, precisely, and accurately and act on what they know and understand; critical thinking precedes clinical reasoning (Manetti, 2018; Potter & Perry, 2012; Alfaro-LeFevre, 2017).

 Clinical reasoning involves a student's ability to apply knowledge, think in action, and reason as a situation changes over time (Benner, et al., 2010). the analysis of data is done through four steps:

 - responding appropriately by prioritizing responses and actions

 - reflecting on the effectiveness of the response (Tanner, 2006).

 Clinical judgment results in a student's conclusions after making a holistic assessment that correctly interprets clinical data to determine the best response.
 It is an outcome that depends on critical thinking, clinical reasoning, and intuition (Rischer, 2021).